Skip to content

 Pre-operative exams

-I request the same exams as for conventional lifting:
+I request the same exams as for conventional facelift:

 Medications to be discontinued

-Fifteen days before and fifteen days after surgery:
+Two weeks before and two weeks after surgery:

 Smoking should be stopped for the same period.
 Nicotine compromises blood circulation in the skin and significantly increases the risk of skin necrosis.
 In male smokers, this risk is heightened due to the greater thickness of the skin.

-One of the main motivators for male facial lifting is professional competitiveness.
+One of the main motivators for male facelift is professional competitiveness.
 We live in a time when youthful appearance and vigour are associated with capability, energy, and leadership.
 Many of my patients are executives, entrepreneurs, and professionals who realise that an aged appearance can negatively impact their careers.

 I am not making a moral judgement about this reality.
 I am acknowledging a fact: appearance matters in the professional world.
-And the deep plane facial lifting, when well executed, can restore to the man an appearance that reflects the energy and disposition he truly feels inside.
+And the deep plane facelift, when well executed, can restore to the man an appearance that reflects the energy and disposition he truly feels inside.

 Many of my male patients strategically book the surgery: before long holidays, job changes, or periods of less social exposure.
 Two to three weeks is generally sufficient for the result to be discreet enough to return to routine without raising suspicion.